telerik/blazor-docs/components/stockchart/navigator.md

 The Navigator is defined closely to the way the charts are.
 As such you can use the nested tags settings to apply different customizations.

+To programatically set a time interval to the `Navigator` upon initialization use the `From` and `To` parameters of the `<StockChartNavigatorSelect>` and pass valid `DateTime` values according to your data.

+You can control from which side (or both) the data navigation with shorten the time interval when the users cursor is located inside Navigator and is using the mouse wheel.
+To set it use the `Zoom` parameter of the `<StockChartNavigatorSelectMousewheel>`, child of `<StockChartNavigatorSelect>` to a member of the `ChartMousewheelZoom` enum:
+ * `ChartMousewheelZoom.Left`
+ * `ChartMousewheelZoom.Right`
+ * `ChartMousewheelZoom.Both`

 >caption Common settings for the Navigator

 ````CSHTML